-While JPMorgan Chase-and-Co's payout ratio might seem fairly standard, it's worth remembering that JPMorgan Chase-and-Co may be investing much of the rest of its net profits in future growth.
+While JPMorgan Chase-and-Co's payout ratio might seem low, this can signify that JPMorgan Chase-and-Co is investing more in its future growth.

 JPMorgan Chase-and-Co's shares were split on a 3:2 basis on 11 June 2000.
 So if you had owned 2 shares the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your JPMorgan Chase-and-Co shares – just the quantity.
 However, indirectly, the new 33.3% lower share price could have impacted the market appetite for JPMorgan Chase-and-Co shares which in turn could have impacted JPMorgan Chase-and-Co's share price.